-While sapphires and tiger’s eye gems are well-known, and zircon has been around for two millennia, it’s more difficult to find stones such as vesuvianite with its origin in Mount Vesuvius.
-Here we'll explore gemstones that start with the letters S to Z. Even for gemstones that are not as popular, learning the details of their origination and modern uses inspires us to look closer at them.
-Also, get to know gemstones that start with the letters A to I and gemstones that begin with the letters J to R.
+Types of gemstones like sapphires and tiger’s eye are well-known and zircon has been around for two millennia, however, it’s more difficult to find stones such as vesuvianite with its origin in Mount Vesuvius.
+Here we’ll explore gemstones that start with the letters S to Z. Even for gemstones that are not as popular, learning the details of their origination and modern uses inspires us to look closer at them.
+This is the third in a three-part series covering types of gemstones by letter starting with the letters A to I and gemstones that begin with the letters J to R.

 One of the official state gemstones of Montana, sapphires hold a special place in the Treasure State where they are readily found.
 Sapphires and rubies are both corundum, an aluminum oxide mineral typically found in crystalline form.
 The only difference between the two is the presence of chromium.
 If the corundum is red, it’s ruby.
 Otherwise, it’s always a sapphire.

-One of the most desired sapphire hues is deep blue, but these gemstones are found in pink, green, violet, orange, purple and even brown.
+One of the most desired types of gemstones, the most well-known sapphire hue is deep blue, but these gemstones are found in pink, green, violet, orange, purple and even brown.
 When they’re not blue, they’re referred to as fancy sapphires.
 These colors are because of the varying degrees of chromium, titanium oxide and iron within the stones.
 Sapphires also possess a trait called asterism where needle-like inclusions create the appearance of a six or twelve-patterned star.
 Beyond this unique characteristic appreciated by faceters, sapphires have a Mohs Amy Grisak; Getty Images/Science Photo Library value of nine, just below a diamond, making them extremely durable and an excellent choice for jewelry.

 Regardless of how it formed, tiger’s eye is a favorite gem for tumbling and with a Mohs value of seven, it’s a versatile stone for a multitude of uses.
 While it’s a ubiquitous stone these days, in the 1870s a single carat of tiger’s eye was worth an ounce of gold.